tazzix/tazz_ableton_scripts/README.md

 CC Pads on bank A from 1 to 8 are: Overdub on/off, Loop on/off, Clip launch (Record if empty, play if recording, stop if playing), stop all clips, global record, switch clip/track view, metronome on/off, launch current scene.

-CC Pads on bank B from 1 to 8: Device lock, unused, Device left, Device right, Device on/off, unused, Device bank left, Device bank right.
+CC Pads on bank B from 1 to 8: Device lock, blank (change to 68 for Solo), Device left, Device right, Device on/off, blank (change to 72 for Mute), Device bank left, Device bank right.

 ### Preset 2